postrational/ragamuffin/README.md

     $ python3 -m venv venv
     $ source venv/bin/activate
-    (venv) $ pip install git+https://github.com/postrational/ragamuffin.git
+    (venv) $ pip install --upgrade git+https://github.com/postrational/ragamuffin.git

 ## Usage

-In order to use Ragamuffin, you need to generate a [Zotero API key][zotero-key] and an [OpenAI API key][openai-key].
+In order to use Ragamuffin, you need to generate an [OpenAI API key][openai-key].
+Please set this as an environment variable before running the `muffin` commands.

+    $ export OPENAI_API_KEY=sk-proj-XXXX........

+### Create a Chat Agent based on a directory of documents

+You can generate a RAG index based on a directory of files (e.g. TXT, PDF, EPUB, etc.).

+Use the `muffin` command to generate an agent named `my_agent` based on the documents in `/path/to/my/documents/`:

+    (venv) $ muffin generate from_files my_agent /path/to/my/documents/

+Start the chat agent using the following command:

+    (venv) $ muffin chat my_agent

+### Generate a RAG index based on your Zotero library

-Set these as environment variables before running the chat agent.
+In order to use Ragamuffin with Zotero, you need to generate a [Zotero API key][zotero-key] and an [OpenAI API key][openai-key].
+Set these as environment variables before running `muffin`.

+    $ export OPENAI_API_KEY=sk-proj-XXXX........
     $ export ZOTERO_LIBRARY_ID=1234567
     $ export ZOTERO_API_KEY=XXXX........
-    $ export OPENAI_API_KEY=sk-proj-XXXX........

-### Generate a RAG index based on your Zotero library

     (venv) $ muffin generate from_zotero zotero_agent

-This will generate a RAG index based on the papers in your Zotero library.
+This will generate a RAG index based on all papers in your Zotero library.

+You can also create an agent for a specific collection in your Zotero library using the `--collection` option:

+    (venv) $ muffin generate from_zotero zotero_agent --collection "My Collection"

 Later, you can chat with Ragamuffin using the `muffin chat` command:

     (venv) $ muffin chat zotero_agent

-### Create a Chat Agent based on a directory of documents
+### Generate a RAG index based on a Git repository

-You can also generate a RAG index based on a directory of files (e.g. PDFs, EPUB, etc.).
+If you want to learn about a specific codebase, you can generate a RAG index based on a GitHub repository.

-Use the `muffin` command to generate an agent named `my_agent` based on the documents in `/path/to/my/documents/`:

-    (venv) $ muffin generate from_files my_agent /path/to/my/documents/
+    (venv) $ muffin generate from_git my_agent https://github.com/postrational/ragamuffin/

+If you want to use a specific branch, tag or commit, you can use the `--ref` option:

+    (venv) $ muffin generate from_git poetry https://github.com/python-poetry/poetry --ref 1.8.4

+### Chat with the agent

-Start the chat agent using the following command:
+You can chat with the agent using the `muffin chat` command:

     (venv) $ muffin chat my_agent